Abdominal Surgery Complications – Mrs D

 Mrs D underwent a straightforward hernia repair at her local hospital.
 She was told that the surgery had been a success and was discharged home.
 However, three weeks later she developed severe pain in her abdomen and had to be re-admitted back to the hospital as an emergency.
 The following day she underwent a laparotomy.
 A part of her bowel had died causing infection and it had to be removed.
 This has left Mrs D with a large scar on her abdomen as well as a prolonged recovery.

 Mrs D was subsequently told that the injury had been caused by a stitch being put through the bowel when the wound was closed.
-The surgical complications claim was therefore pursued on the basis that the surgeon had inappropriately incorporated a part of the small bowel into the wound closure.
+The surgical complications claim was therefore pursued by Gadsby Wicks Solicitors on the basis that the surgeon had inappropriately incorporated a part of the small bowel into the wound closure.

 This case was led by Jessica Wright.